Graduate Liaison of French

 M.A. and Ph.D., Brown University

 Research and Teaching Interests

-She has been advising students writing capstone essays (as part of the Minor in European Studies), conference presentations, and scholarly articles.
+She has been advising students writing senior theses, capstone essays (as part of the Minor in European Studies), conference presentations, and scholarly articles.
 She is available to discuss potential research projects with both undergraduate and graduate students.

 “Should the Subaltern Clean?,” Mosaic: An Interdisciplinary Critical Journal, vol. 53. no. 1 (2020), pp. 39-54.

 “Becoming Indivisible in the Age of Cloning: Resistance, Individuality, and Photography in Notre vie dans les forêts.”
 Précisions sur les sciences in the work of Marie Darrieussecq, special issue of Dalhousie French Studies, edited by Dominique Carlini Versini and Carine Fréville, vol. 115 (2020), pp. 75-88.

 “Marriage, Pregnancy and the City in Marie Darrieussecq’s Le Pays.”
 Women and the City in French Literature and Culture: Reconfiguring the Feminine in the Urban Environment, edited by Siobhan McIlvanney and Gillian Ni Cheallaigh.
 University of Wales Press (2019), pp. 161-179.

 “Voyages endeuillés dans l’œuvre de Marie Darrieussecq.”
 Les femmes et le voyage, special issue of Women in French Studies, edited by Catherine Montfort and Christine Probes, vol. 7 (2018), pp. 325-343.

 “Marie Darrieussecq’s Ghost.”
 Symposium: A Quarterly Journal in Modern Literatures, vol. 69, no. 4 (2015), pp. 190-202.
 Harold G. Jones Award for Best Essay.